geniusyinka/CrosswordGPT/README.md

 ## How to use the application

+1. Click on the "Play Crossword Puzzle" button on the Landing page
-1. Select a field of interest (Science, History, etc.)
+2. Select a field of interest (Science, History, etc.) and the difficulty
-2. Choose your preferred difficulty level
 3. Click "Generate Crossword" to create a unique puzzle
-4. Use keyboard or mouse to navigate and fill in answers
-5. Use "Check Answers" to validate your progress
+4. Fill your answers and use "Check Answers" to validate your progress
-6. View your score and completed words
+5. View your score and completed words
-7. Use "Show Answers" if you need help
+6. Use "Show Answers" if you need help

 ## Contributing